francocurotto/YDDM-re-old/NOTES.md

 skeleton of the actual game.
 Also a command class that parse generic user text commands.
 With that we'll actually have a funny little game.

+# 2021-01-21
+I've got really delayed with the test_player script, mainly because I refactored dice_pool and player so that it is player that handles used dice and dimensioned dice (make more sense).
+Now I'm really almost ready.
+The game is actually functional, it's just that I have to transfer functionalities from test_player to player, in order to make test scripts as simple as possible.
+Aside of the next steps mentioned on 2021-01-14, I want to also add a Dungeon Master so you can actually attack it and win the game in the same way as the actual YDDM game.
+That is a lot of work, I must be sure to implement in progressively.
+I think I should start with the game states and reimplement test_player.